• Skip to main content

 Threes Away! is an easy to learn dice game that combines light strategy with a lot of luck.
 Use this game as a fun way to practice beginning math skills, a boredom buster when you need to fill a spare moment, or as part of a family game night tournament!

 Five six-sided dice.
 We love having enough dice for everyone to play with their own set.
 It makes it even more fun if everyone has their own color!
-See our favorite vintage colored and translucent dice here.
+See our favorite colored and translucent dice here.

 Pen and paper for keeping score.